Skip to main content

 • Tapear.
 Most likely you’re already familiar with tapas—small, snackable plates of Spanish food.
 This word makes it into an activity.
 Pronounced like “tah-pay-are,” it’s the act of going to eat tapas.

 Beginning in April and lasting throughout May, cities all over Spain (especially in the south) host fairs—ferias—that are massive social events.
-The Feria de Abril in Seville is one of the largest of these celebrations, and it’s filled with iconic dresses, flamenco music, dancing, and food.
+The Feria de Abril in Seville is one of the largest of these celebrations (and one of our favorite Spanish festivals to attend!).
+It’s filled with iconic dresses, flamenco music, dancing, and food.

 Spain is one of the best places to travel in April because the temperature stays comfortably around 50-70 F, which is perfect for meandering through a garden.
 Fresh floral blooms make a lovely contrast against the stone walls of medieval castles and Moorish fortresses.
 With orange blossoms in the south, almond blossoms along the northern coast, and cherry blossoms near the border of Portugal, fragrant fields of trees perfume the country during spring.